 # 4 – Skinny Little B*tch

 This lead single from the band’s most recent album was Hole’s first single since 2000’s Be a Man and their first release not to feature Eric Erlandson.
 Skinny Little B*tch is a stormer of a track, eerily reminiscent of the band’s early punk-inspired work, full of big, noisy riffs, gritty lyrics and Love’s distinctively throaty croak-scream.
-Whilst the energy and vibe are completely in line with Hole’s first album, the production values are (of course) far higher, allowing the sonic insanity to sound better than ever.
+While the energy and vibe align with Hole’s first album, the production values are (of course) far higher, allowing the sonic insanity to sound better than ever.

-From start to finish Skinny Little B*tch is a rip-roarer of a track, with Love still fizzing with the anarchic energy she did in the 90s.
-The rolling riffs are impossibly catchy, and it’s hard to imagine anyone being able to resist joining in with the outro’s screamed repetition of the song’s title.
-This track was perfect for a comeback, reassuring fans that – despite the new lineup – the band are as spiky and electric as ever.
+From start to finish, Skinny Little B*tch is a rip-roarer of a track, with Love still fizzing with the anarchic energy she did in the 90s.
+The rolling riffs are impossibly catchy, and it’s hard to imagine anyone resisting the outro’s screamed repetition of the song’s title.
+This track was perfect for a comeback, reassuring fans that – despite the new lineup – the band is as spiky and electric as ever.

 # 3 – Malibu

-A lot of the songs on Celebrity Skin make reference to California and the associated lifestyle, but nowhere is this more evident than on the album’s second single, Malibu.
+Many songs on Celebrity Skin refer to California and the associated lifestyle, but nowhere is this more evident than on the album’s second single, Malibu.
 This was one of the band’s best-received tracks amongst the general public, even earning a Grammy nomination in 1999.

-Many assumed the track referred to Cobain’s time in a Malibu-based rehab clinic, but Love asserts that it is actually about her time living in the city with her first boyfriend.
+Many assumed the track referred to Cobain’s time in a Malibu-based rehab clinic, but Love asserts it is about her time living in the city with her first boyfriend.
 This is one of the band’s lyrically sweeter songs, lacking the bite often associated with Love’s writing.
-Similarly, the instrumental is rather gentle and light, with its rousing and airy chords (and, of course, the song’s title) somehow recalling sun, summer, and beach life.
-Perhaps this is what made it so popular with the public – it’s a very approachable track.
-This is not intended to be a criticism, in fact, its calmer atmosphere acts like a breath of fresh air in the band’s either wise quite heavy and intense discography.
+Similarly, the instrumental is relatively gentle and light, with its rousing and airy chords (and, of course, the song’s title) somehow recalling sun, summer, and beach life.
+Perhaps this made it so popular with the public – it’s a very approachable track.
+This is not intended to be a criticism.
+Its calmer atmosphere acts like a breath of fresh air in the band’s heavy or intense discography.

-This is a gorgeous and luscious ballad, full of calm and soothing backing vocals as well as chiming guitar riffs which manage to embody the new-age and tranquil lifestyle associated with the city.
-Saying that, there is quiet sadness that lurks beneath the surface, as, essentially, the song is about escaping one’s problems.
+This is a gorgeous and luscious ballad, full of calm and soothing backing vocals and chiming guitar riffs that embody the new-age and tranquil lifestyle associated with the city.
+Saying that quiet sadness lurks beneath the surface, as, essentially, the song is about escaping one’s problems.

 # 2 – Violet

-When a single’s cover art is a real-life photo of a dead Victorian girl you know you’re in for a wild ride and, Violet, the opening track of Live Through This, does not disappoint.
-This is a heavy alternative rock /grunge song which Love claims to be inspired by her relationship with Smashing Pumpkin singer Billy Corgan.
+When a single’s cover art is a real-life photo of a dead Victorian girl, you know you’re in for a wild ride, and Violet, the opening track of Live Through This, does not disappoint.
+This is a heavy alternative rock /grunge song that Love claims to be inspired by her relationship with Smashing Pumpkin singer Billy Corgan.

-Love often inhabits various different characters in her music so the song should not be taken as a direct description of her time with Corgan.
-The track discusses dark and upsetting themes such as abuse, be it sexual, physical or emotional, and the lasting scars which these leave on a person.
-It’s no surprise, then, that this is a dark track, full of crunchy, fuzzy and distorted guitar from Erlandson, and bitter, vitriolic lyrics spat angrily by Love.
+Love often evokes various characters in her music, so the song should not be taken as a direct description of her time with Corgan.
+The track discusses dark and upsetting themes such as abuse, be it sexual, physical, or emotional, and the lasting scars that these leave on a person.
+Unsurprisingly, this is a dark track, full of crunchy, fuzzy, distorted guitar from Erlandson and bitter, biting lyrics spat angrily by Love.

-This is a brutal song, which tackles a tough subject matter and tells a twisted, tragic story.
-Definitely not for the faint-hearted, Violet is truly something to behold.
+This brutal song tackles a challenging subject matter and tells a twisted, tragic story.
+Not for the faint-hearted; Violet is genuinely something to behold.

 # 1 – Celebrity Skin

-Celebrity Skin, the lead single from the album of the same name is without doubt Hole’s most popular song.
-Even upon first listen it’s quite obvious why this would be the case.
-That guitar riff is utterly irresistible and surely ranks somewhere up there amongst rock’s absolute best of all time.
+Celebrity Skin, the lead single from the same name’s album, is undoubtedly Hole’s most famous song.
+Even upon first listen, it’s pretty apparent why this would be the case.
+That guitar riff is irresistible and surely ranks somewhere up there amongst rock’s absolute best of all time.

-After those truly sensational riffs, the most notable bit of the instrumental is that of the post-chorus.
-There’s something somehow jangling and glossy about the strumming in these sections which manages to recall the flash of paparazzi bulbs and the glitzy glamour of sparkly dresses – perfectly suited to the accompanying lyrics.
-This is every inch the quintessential Hole song, containing almost all of the band’s recurring tropes – from outstanding riffs to Love’s wonderfully grizzled vocals, not to mention the feminist themes and veiled references to Cobain.
+After those truly sensational riffs, the most notable part of the instrumental is the post-chorus.
+There’s something somehow jangling and glossy about the strumming in these sections, which manages to recall the flash of paparazzi bulbs and the glitzy glamour of sparkly dresses – ideally suited to the accompanying lyrics.
+This is the quintessential Hole song, containing almost all of the band’s recurring tropes – from outstanding riffs to Love’s wonderfully grizzled vocals, not to mention the feminist themes and veiled references to Cobain.

-From start to finish Celebrity Skin is an absolute riot of a track, with storming, iconic, instrumental and themes that are still so depressingly relevant today.
-This is, without doubt, the crown jewel in Hole’s considerable treasure trove of songs.
+From start to finish, Celebrity Skin is an absolute riot of a track, with storming, iconic, instrumental, and themes that are still so depressingly relevant today.
+This is undoubtedly the crown jewel in Hole’s considerable treasure trove of songs.

-Over their extraordinary career, Hole has created some ridiculously accomplished rock music, managing to evolve their sound without compromising on quality.
+Over their extraordinary career, Hole has created some ridiculously accomplished rock music, evolving their sound without compromising quality.
 Although the band’s lineup has been inconsistent, the notorious Courtney Love has always been there, and with this rock goddess at the helm, you can be sure that Hole will be forever remembered.